curv3d/curv/docs/language/README.rst

 =================

-This document is the reference manual and design rationale for the Curv core language, which unlies the shape library.
+This document is the reference manual and design rationale for the Curv core language, which underlies the shape library.

 Design Goals
 ------------